FrenkelS/keensource456tandy/README.md

 If the graphics get corrupted in the Tandy version while playing one or two levels, like in [this video](https://youtu.be/zyuhOdDRiHk?t=6211), you don't have enough video memory allocated.
 This version of the game needs 32k of video memory.
-The amount of video memory can be changed in the BIOS or by using [ADJMEM](https://www.classicdosgames.com/tutorials/grafix/chapter4.html).
+The amount of video memory can be changed in the BIOS.
+It can also be altered by using [ADJMEM](https://www.classicdosgames.com/tutorials/grafix/chapter4.html).
 Before running `KEEN4T.EXE`, run `ADJMEM -16` to increase the amount of video memory by 16k.
 There's always at least 16k of video memory allocated, so increasing it by 16k gives you the required amount of 32k of video memory.